Home Security Cameras, Are They Legal?

 Security Cameras On Private Property

-The use of security cameras can often result in a question between what is legal and what is moral.
+Using security cameras can often result in a question about what is legal and what is moral.
 You might think these should mean the same thing but that is not always the case.

 Does it matter where I install my security camera?